Approximate MRAM: High-performance and Power-efficient Computing with MRAM Chips for Error-tolerant Applications: Related Work

 \section{Related Work}

 This work correlates two distinct research areas \textendash~ emerging MRAM memories with approximate computing.
 Previous simulation-based MRAM-related work focuses on addressing spintronic memories' high write energy while preserving accurate read/write operations to achieve energy-efficient on-chip memories using the circuit, architectural, and device-level techniques \cite{STT_Kim, STT_Chatterjee, hybrid_Wu, hybrid_wang, STT_zhou, STT_cache_Roy, STT_Jog}.
 In \cite{STT_Kim}, using the bit-line voltage clamping technique, MRAM write-current asymmetry is mitigated at the circuit level to achieve the goal.
 Besides, in \cite{STT_Chatterjee}, a co-design methodology focusing on the bit-cell access transistor and the supply voltage is proposed to improve energy efficiency.
-Moreover, the MRAM cell's actual switching time detection technique is proposed to cease the unnecessary current flow immediately after a complete write \cite{stt_japan, STT_zhou}.
+Moreover, the MRAM cell's actual switching time detection technique is proposed to cease the unnecessary current flow immediately after a complete write \cite{STT_zhou}.
 Significant write energy reduction is achieved for such techniques; however, the overall write latency remains the same.
 On the other hand, at the architectural level, in \cite{hybrid_Wu,hybrid_wang}, the proposed hybrid CMOS-spintronic cache can selectively direct the write-intensive memory blocks to the CMOS portion while keeping the remaining blocks in the spintronic part to address the write-inefficiency of the spintronic memories.
 Besides, redundant memory writes are eliminated by comparing the previously stored data before the write operation \cite{STT_zhou} or tracking dirty data at a finer granularity \cite{STT_cache_Roy}.
 In addition, in \cite{stt_emre}, significant write margin reduction is achieved by exploiting incomplete write operations, and the incomplete bits are processed through robust Error Correction Codes (ECCs) at the cost of large decoding latencies (impairing the memory read latency).
-Furthermore, at the device level, in \cite{STT_Jog, stt_intel}, volatile spintronic memory is proposed by relaxing the non-volatility property (data-retention-time) or the current to overcome high write latency and energy issues of STT-MRAMs alongside the proposed refresh techniques can avoid data retention errors at the cost of higher error rate.
-Besides, in \cite{stt_smith}, the thermal stability factor \cite{tsf}, which defines the stability of the free layer's magnetic orientation against thermal noise, is reduced to address extreme write margin at the cost of higher overall failure rate and retention time.
+Furthermore, at the device level, in \cite{STT_Jog, stt_intel}, volatile spintronic memory is proposed by relaxing the non-volatility property (data-retention-time) or the current to overcome high write latency and energy issues of STT-MRAMs at the cost of higher write errors.
+However, those proposed techniques require an additional data refresh scheme to avoid further retention errors.
+Besides, in \cite{stt_smith}, the thermal stability factor \cite{tsf}, which defines the stability of the free layer's magnetic orientation against thermal noise, is reduced to address extreme write margin at the cost of a higher overall failure rate and retention time.